Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Day 9 Dominica - Fly to St Lucia

-This afternoon we fly to St. Lucia!
+This morning we fly to St. Lucia!
 This island stands apart from the rest of the Caribbean islands thanks to its varied landscape and diverse culture, which is distinguished by African, Indian, Caribbean, British, Spanish and French influences.

+The French, who were the island's first European settlers, named this Windward Isle after Saint Lucy of Syracuse.
+The French signed a treaty with the native Carib Indians in 1660, and later England took control of the island from 1663 to 1667.
+Rule of the island changed frequently (it was ruled seven times by both the French and British), and in 1814 the British took definitive control of the island.
 With a lush interior featuring towering mountains, dense rain forest, fertile valleys, and acres of banana plantations, St. Lucia is mostly distinguished by the UNESCO heritage site of the Pitons.
 These twin volcanic peaks soar high above the ocean floor on the southwest coast.
 Dominating the mountainous landscape of St Lucia, the steep-sided Pitons rise side by side from the sea.
 Gros Piton - 2,619 ft (770 m) is 3 km in diameter at its base, and Petit Piton - 2,461ft (743 m) is 1 km in diameter and linked to the former by the Piton Mitan ridge.

 Overnight on St Lucia.